ArchipelagoMW-HollowKnight/HollowKnight.ArchipelagoMapMod/README.md

 Archipelago Map Mod is a Hollow Knight mod used with Archipelago Multiworld Randomizer.
 It helps to find both item and transition checks.

-This fork of [Phenomenol](https://github.com/syyePhenomenol)'s [fork](https://github.com/syyePhenomenol/HollowKnight.MapModS) of CaptainDapper's original mod has been expanded on with many more features and bug fixes.
+This is a fork of [Phenomenol's fork](https://github.com/syyePhenomenol/HollowKnight.MapModS) of CaptainDapper's original mod has been expanded on with many more features and bug fixes.

 Dependencies:
 - [Archipleago.HollowKnight](https://github.com/homothetyhk/RandomizerMod) and all of its dependencies.